hannesdelbeke/brain/varia/smooth scroll.md

 ---

 Smooth scroll is a animation to make web page scrolling feel nicer.
-When you press page down in Chrome, a small scroll down animation plays before arriving at the next page or view.
+When you press page down in [[Chrome]], a small scroll down animation plays before arriving at the next page or view.

 When disabled, scroll down is instant.
 - go to chrome://flags/